Lori-Stroud/data-science-coursera/GettingAndCleaningData/CodeBook.md

 ## Variable used in the data sets

 The experiments have been carried out with a group of 30 volunteers (`subject` in the R script) within an age bracket of 19-48 years.
+The subjects are numbered from 1 to 30 in the data set.

 Each person performed six activities (`activity` in the R script)
 * walking